How Many kWh to Charge a Tesla?

 2. Keep Your Battery Between 20% and 80%

-For daily driving, it’s best to keep your Tesla’s charge between 20% and 80%.
-Charging to 100% regularly can stress the battery and reduce its lifespan.
+For daily driving, keeping your Tesla’s charge between 20% and 80% is the better habit.
+Charging to 100% regularly stresses the battery and can shorten its lifespan.

-Staying within this range keeps your battery healthy and ensures consistent performance.
-It also helps avoid unnecessary charging, saving both electricity and long-term maintenance costs for your Tesla.
+Staying within this range keeps your battery healthy and ensures consistent performance, while also cutting down on unnecessary charging cycles.

 3. Use Scheduled Charging